 - 3. Selection of Board members.
-The Nominations Committee is tasked to undertake the process of identifying the quality of directors aligned with the company's strategic directions.
-In evaluating the suitability of individual board member, the Nominations Committee should take into account the relevant qualifications of every candidate nominated for election such as among others, physical/mental fitness, relevant educational and professional background, personal track record, diversity of related experience/training, commitment to contribute, willingness to serve and interest to remain engaged and involved.
-For the reelection of incumbent directors, the Nominations Committee should also consider the results of the most recent self-assessment of the Board and peer evaluation, director's attendance record in meetings, participation in Board activities and overall contribution to the functioning of the Board.
+The Nominations Committee is tasked to undertake the process of identifying the qualifications of directors aligned with the company's strategic directions.
+In evaluating the suitability of individual board member and promoting diversity in the composition of the Board, the Nominations Committee should take into account the relevant qualifications of every candidate nominated for election such as among others, physical/mental fitness, relevant educational and professional background, personal track record, experience/training, commitment to contribute, willingness to serve and interest to remain engaged and involved without undue prejudice to race, gender, ethnic origin, religion, age or sexual orientation.
+At least one of the non-executive directors should have prior working experience in the financial industry or a For the reelection of incumbent directors, the relevant business group.
+Nominations Committee should also consider the results of the most recent selfassessment of the Board and peer evaluation, director's attendance record in meetings, participation in Board activities and overall contribution to the functioning of the Board.
 A former partner or employee of the Company's current external auditing firm will not be qualified for nomination as member of the Board.
-The Nominations Committee will use external search firm or external data bases in selecting the pool of candidates for the members of the Board. - 4.
+The Nominations Committee will use to the extent possible, external search firm or external data bases in selecting the pool of candidates for the members of the Board. - 4.
 Tenure/Term Limits.
 Elected members of the Board serve for a one-year term and until their successors are elected.
-Term limits of independent directors as prescribed by SEC Memorandum Circular No. 9 series of 2011 shall apply effective January 1, 2012.
+Term limits of independent directors as described above will apply